 NOTE Because this is a simple dialogue scene of two people talking in a room, it doesn't require a lot of additional sound effects tracks to see if the edit and performances are working.
-In many cases, the editorial department can cut and lock the picture with only one dialogue track and some temporary music or ambient sound to fill the gaps.
-In this scene, the drone sound effects set the mood well enough to pass it along to the sound department for finishing.
+In many cases, the Editorial department can cut and lock the picture with only one dialogue track and some temporary music or ambient sound to fill the gaps.
+In this scene, the drone sound effects set the mood well enough to pass it along to the Sound department for finishing.
 Of course, you will transform the soundtrack in subsequent lessons.
 For now, you'll focus on re-recording the computer voice.

-- Move the playhead to the blue marker at 1:00:15:15, if necessary.
-Play the scene and listen to the production dialogue with the original scratch computer voice.

-Clearly, the voice recorded during production was meant as a placeholder to cue the talont.
-Now that you've board the original correte various of the computer value let'e - talent.
+- 8 Move the playhead to the blue marker at 1:00:15:15, if necessary.
+Play the scene and listen to the production dialogue with the original scratch computer voice. - Clearly, the voice recorded during production was meant as a placeholder to cue the talent.
 Now that you've heard the original scratch version of the computer voice, let's select and disable those clips.